 • The Company defines active markets based on the frequency of valuation and any restrictions or illiquidity on disposition of investments.
 The size of the bid/ask spread is used as an indicator of market activity for fixed maturity securities.
-Assets measured at fair value and classified as Level 1 include cash and cash equivalents, and investments and marketable securities.
 Fair value is based on market price data for identical assets obtained from the investment custodian, investment managers or dealer markets.
 The Company does not adjust the quoted price for such instruments.